← All work

 Outcome

-Recurring incident class eliminated.
+A whole class of dropped-confirmation failures designed out.
 The RabbitMQ-based substrate is now the contract for all consuming services in the Balady ecosystem.